Breast Cancer Screening

 Triple-negative breast cancer (TNBC)

-Breast cancer is termed "triple-negative" (TNBC) if the tumor lacks all three markers (ER, PR, and HER2/neu).
+Breast cancer is termed "triple-negative breast cancer" (TNBC) if the tumor lacks all three markers (ER, PR, and HER2/neu).
 Breast cancers associated with BRCA1 gene mutation are in many cases triple-negative.

 Gene Expression Profiling

 Gene expression profiling tests (Oncotype DX, MammaPrint, others) examine a set of genes in tumor tissue to determine the likelihood of breast cancer recurrence.
 These tests are also used to help determine whether adjuvant (following surgery) drug treatments should be given for women with early-stage cancer.
 Based on the results, a doctor can decide whether a person who has had surgery may benefit from chemotherapy.

 Large tumors pose a higher risk than small tumors.

 The more rapidly a tumor grows, the more dangerous it is.
 Several tests are used to measure aspects of cancer cell division.

 The three main treatments of breast cancer are: